Kanwal Nauman: Early life and education

 She was born on 1 January 1964 in Multan.

 She completed high school level education from Women Degree College, Multan in 1983.

 Career

 Acting career

-She was cast in a supporting role in Urdu film Bara Bhai which was a Silver Jubilee hit and it was released in 1982 then she started working at Pakistan Television ("PTV") dramas in 1986.
-Kanwal made her debut in PTV drama Aik Din as Jatti a milkmaid lady which was written by Munnu Bhai and directed by Iftikhar Thakur.
-She worked in TV dramas in the mid 1980s and 1990s including super hit drama Shab Daig.
+She was cast in a supporting role in the 1982 Urdu film Bara Bhai which was a Silver Jubilee hit.
+She later started working in Pakistan Television (PTV) dramas in 1986.
+Kanwal made her debut in PTV drama Aik Din as Jatti, a milkmaid.
+The play was written by Munnu Bhai and directed by Iftikhar Thakur.
+She continued working in TV dramas in the mid-1980s and the 1990s, including super-hit drama Shab Daig.
 She worked almost for twenty years and has achieved prestigious awards.
 In 1993, she won Nigar Award for Best Supporting Actress in film Qasam.
-She also runs her own Production Media House, which produces programmes for public awareness.
+She also runs a production media house, which produces programmes for public awareness.
 Then she took a break from acting and then she returned after a gap of eight years and she performed in a Eid special play Dada Ka Pota.